Who We Are

 SCELP was formed at a time when the federal government was shifting the focus of environmental permitting and enforcement to state and local control.
 Throughout its existence, SCELP has concentrated its efforts on cases and projects which could strengthen state and local rules and enforcement efforts.

-SCELP publishes a semi-annual newsletter, Mountains & Marshes, and occasionally publishes alerts and other reports.
+SCELP publishes a semi-annual printed newsletter, a monthly emailed newsletter and occasionally publishes alerts and other reports.
 Go to "Newsletters" for all issues available.

 SCELP is governed by a Board of Directors.
 See current members "here".

-The cases SCELP selects are analyzed by the Board under public interest guidelines of the Internal Revenue Service, and are approved only after giving careful consideration to SCELP's own case-selection criteria:
+To ensure compliance with public interest guidelines of the Internal Revenue Service, all cases taken up are analyzed by the Board and are approved only after giving careful consideration to SCELP's own case-selection criteria, addressing, among others:

 - the significance of the environmental impacts of the challenged project;

-- the value of the case in establishing a legal precedent;
+- the value and likelihood of the case in establishing a legal precedent;

 - the involvement of state agencies and state laws;